ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/representing-objects.md

-[Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, this program is a script, without any dependencies on other Python packages, you can run each of these programs with the Python interpreter.
+[Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are a script, without any dependencies on other Python packages, that you can run with the Python interpreter.
 As you continue to practice a different way to run a Python program, this project invites you to explore how to use three different approaches to representing an object in the Python programming language.
 After completing this source code survey, you should understand how to express relationships between variables in three different ways and be able to articulate the trade-offs associated with each approach.

 ## Project Access